ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-new-or-edit-filter.md

 ## Description

-This page is used to create a new search filter or amend an existing filter.
+The *Smart Search: New or Edit Filter* page is used to create a new search filter or amend an existing filter.

 ### Common Elements